litestar-org/litestar/docs/usage/channels.rst

 --------

-The storing and fanout of messages is handled by a :class:`ChannelsBackend <litestar.channels.base.ChannelsBackend>`.
-Currently implemented
+The storing and fanout of messages is handled by a :class:`ChannelsBackend <litestar.channels.backends.base.ChannelsBackend>`.
+Currently implemented are:
-are:

 :class:`MemoryChannelsBacked <.memory.MemoryChannelsBackend>`
     A basic in-memory backend, mostly useful for testing and local development, but